Published March 17, 2015

 As an incentive, every pack of cigarettes included artwork on a small card — and among the most popular were aircraft and famous aviation events.
 Presumably, smokers would want to stick with the same cigarette brand while they collected the entire set of cards.

-Dozens of sets followed by a wide range of publishers, including Wills, British American Tobacco, United Tobacco, Ardath, John Player and Carrera among others.
+Dozens of sets followed from a wide range of publishers, including Wills, British American Tobacco, United Tobacco, Ardath, John Player, and Carrera among others.
 When World War II began, cigarette cards were already featuring Spitfires and Hurricanes as well as badges and ranks of the RAF.